Qstreet/react-apps/notes-react.md

 9. single tags must be closed `<img />` `<br />`

 ## Props
 (properties) are how you pass data from one component to another in React, usually from a parent component to a child.
+Props are read-only information that's passed to components.
+State is information that can change over time, usually triggered by user interaction.

-They make components resuable.
+Props make components resuable.

 | Concept                                        | Explanation                                                                                |
 | -----------------------------------------------| ------------------------------------------------------------------------------------------ |